We’re constantly testing and tweaking our landing pages to maximize our conversion rates.

 Without losing hope, FietsPunt’s testers kept pushing, and added a “Trust Pilot” widget which showed the most recent customer reviews of each product.

 The test was run for 15 days to 16,000 visitors.
 With a 99% statistical probability, it beat out the control by 36.73%.

 The increased revenue from this small change resulted in about $122,660 a month, or almost $1.5 million yearly.

 Hopefully, this has given you a few insights and inspirations to start your own testing.
 These strategies are about focusing your landing page on your consumer: making them comfortable with the right colors, increasing trust with friendly language and a customer testimonial, and making your business approachable by featuring yourself.

 I’d love to know if you’ve tested any of these strategies or variables before, or if you have been inspired to test them in the future.
 Which ones?
 Why?
 And, if you’ve tried them, what were your results?

 Start the conversation below, and let’s help each other!

 About the Author: James Scherer is a content marketer and blogger for Wishpond, an internet startup whose tools make online marketing simple from beginning to end.
 He is the author of several e-books, including “The Complete Guide to Landing Pages.”
-Connect with him on Twitter and Google+.
+Connect with him on Twitter.